Did you know: a leaky gut could be behind your chronic fatigue.

 How is leaky gut diagnosed?

 Do not diagnose leaky gut based on your symptoms.
-This is called guessing.
+This is just guessing.
 Instead, perform objective laboratory testing.

 At our clinic, I like to use Cyrex Labs Array 2.
 This is a blood test that measures antibodies to the following markers: